ippontech/blog-usa/posts/sync-two-s3-buckets-using-cdk-and-a-lambda-layer-containing-the-aws-cli.md

 image:
 ---

 The [AWS Command Line Interface (CLI)](https://aws.amazon.com/cli/) is a great tool that can be used in your scripts to manage all your AWS infrastructure.
-There is a lot of useful commands, my favorite one is [aws s3 sync](https://docs.aws.amazon.com/cli/latest/reference/s3/sync.html) which will synchronize two S3 buckets.
+There is a lot of useful commands, my favorite one is [AWS S3 Sync](https://docs.aws.amazon.com/cli/latest/reference/s3/sync.html) which will synchronize two S3 buckets.
 This is pretty useful when for example you want to copy a bucket from a different AWS account.

 Depending on your use case, you might want to synchronize the two buckets based on an event or on a daily basis.
 In order to do that, the easiest option is just to go serverless and have a Lambda that will take care of the syncing process.

-# Lambda layer to the rescue
+# Lambda Layer to the Rescue

 ## AWS CLI in a Lambda?

 By default, the Lambda runtime includes additional libraries like the AWS SDK so you can interact with your AWS infrastructure.
 For more details about the Lambda runtimes and which libraries are included, check the [official page here](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html).

-The problem with the AWS SDK and Boto3 is that the `s3 sync` command is not available which mean that you will have to write some custom code.
+The problem with the AWS SDK and Boto3 is that the `s3 sync` command is not available, which means that you *will* have to write some custom code.
 Reinventing the wheel is not really something recommended in software development because it might take a while to write something stable and reliable.
-Also the `sync` command from the CLI includes a lot of handy options like `include` and `exclude` so let's just step back a little and figure out a better solution.
+In addition, the `sync` command from the CLI includes several handy options, such as `include` and `exclude,` so let's just step back a little and figure out a better solution.

-## Lambda layers
+## Lambda Layers

-To have additional features and libraries available to your Lambda, you just have to build a [Lambda layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) and have your Lambda use it.
+To have additional features and libraries available for your Lambda, you simply have to build a [Lambda layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) and have your Lambda use it.
 By having a layer that includes the AWS CLI, your Lambda will be able to call the CLI and then run the sync process like you would do from your terminal.

-There are multiple ways to build your own layer but in our case, since we gonna use [AWS CDK](https://aws.amazon.com/cdk/) to deploy our Lambda, we can directly use the module [lambda-layer-awscli](https://docs.aws.amazon.com/cdk/api/latest/docs/lambda-layer-awscli-readme.html).
-This module is very easy to use and installs the CLI under `/opt/awscli/aws` in the Lambda.
+There are multiple ways to build your own layer but in our case.
+Since we are going to use [AWS CDK](https://aws.amazon.com/cdk/) to deploy our Lambda, we can use the [lambda-layer-awscli](https://docs.aws.amazon.com/cdk/api/latest/docs/lambda-layer-awscli-readme.html) module.
+This module is easy to use and installs the CLI under `/opt/awscli/aws` in the Lambda.

 ## Lambda

 I decided to use Python to write the Lambda as the sync process is pretty straightforward.
-The `while` loop stream the outputs from the sync command to CloudWatch.
+The `while` loop streams the outputs from the sync command to CloudWatch.

 ```python
 import logging